 The Best Supplements for Diverticulitis

-To prevent diverticulitis symptoms altogether, it’s a good idea to add in a few helpful supplements into your daily routine.
+To prevent diverticulitis symptoms altogether, it’s a good idea to add a few helpful supplements into your daily routine.

 - Chamomile tea – reduces intestinal inflammation and calms digestion.